aperezdc/autocleanup/README.md

 }
 ```

-By default the function called for pointers marked with `ptr_auto` is the
+By default the function called for pointers marked with `ptr_autofree` is the
 `free()` function from the C library.
 This can be overriden by setting the
 `AUTOCLEANUP_FREE_FUNC` macro to the name of a different function at build
 time before including the header.